schappim/mBot-Gitbook/section-5-chapter-29-stopping-at-the-end-of-the-line-with-the-proximity-sensor.md

 In this chapter you will learn about:

-* How to have the mBot stop at the end of the line
+* How to make the mBot stop at the end of the line

 ---